-I, the parent of [student name(s) listed below], hereby confirm that I have access to or have received a copy of the 2023-2024 Colorado Springs Charter Academy Parent/Student Handbook and further understand the responsibilities expected of Colorado Springs Charter Academy parents and students; the policies, procedures, rules, regulations and practices as stated in this document; and, that all students will be held accountable for their behavior and may be subject to disciplinary actions listed in the Handbook.
-By signing this document, I acknowledge that I have received, read, and agree with the contents listed in the 2023-2024 Colorado Springs Charter Academy Parent/Student Handbook.
+I, the parent of [student name listed below], hereby confirm that I have access to the online (posted on the CSCA Website) 2024-2025 Colorado Springs Charter Academy Parent/Student Handbook (including Code of Civility and the Technology/Internet Policy) and further understand the responsibilities expected of Colorado Springs Charter Academy parents and students; the policies, procedures, rules, regulations and practices as stated in this document; and, that all students will be held accountable for their behavior and may be subject to disciplinary actions listed in the Handbook.
+By signing this document, I acknowledge that I have received, read, and agree with the contents listed in the 2024-2025 Colorado Springs Charter Academy Parent/Student Handbook.

 Student Printed Name: Grade Level:

+Student Signature:

 Parent Printed Name:

 Parent Signature: Date: